pulumi/docs/content/tutorials/pulumi-fundamentals/configure-and-provision/index.md

       url: https://github.com/pulumi/tutorial-pulumi-fundamentals
 ---

-Now that you've created the application's Docker images, you can provision the application's networkd and containers.
-You'll start by adding a few configuration settings the Pulumi program.
+Now that you've created the application's Docker images, you can provision the application's network and containers.
+You'll start by adding a few configuration settings to the Pulumi program.
 Pulumi has first-class support for [configuring](/docs/concepts/config/) infrastructure, and that includes being able to configure multiple stacks within the same project with different values.

 ## Configure the application